HomeStreaming & TVShowtime

 Is there a separate Showtime app on Apple devices?

-Not anymore.
-On iPhone, iPad and Vision Pro you download Paramount+, listed as Paramount+ with Showtime, and all of the Showtime content lives inside it.
-On Mac you watch through the website in Safari rather than a dedicated app.
+No. Showtime merged into Paramount+ in June 2023, and the standalone app is gone.
+On iPhone, iPad and Vision Pro you download Paramount+, listed as Paramount+ with SHOWTIME, and all of the Showtime content lives inside it.
+On Mac there is no App Store app, so you watch in a browser or through Apple's built-in TV app.

 Does Showtime work well on Apple Vision Pro?